 Heat Stroke – dry, red, hot skin, pupils constricted, very high body temperature, dizziness, confusion, nausea, rapid pulse, unconsciousness

 The key to preventing heat injury is preparation.
 Most often, heat injuries occur when someone is unprepared for the heat and tries to ride through it.
 To make sure you stay safe on the hot road this summer, check out these tips for riding in extreme heat.

 Take heat injuries seriously and think about prevention before every single ride.
 Unfortunately, even the safest rider can have a motorcycle accident.
 If you have been injured in a motorcycle wreck in North Carolina or South Carolina, Karney Law can help you get the compensation that you deserve for your injuries.
-Set up a free consultation today by calling our office at 877-376-7982 or filling out our easy online contact form.
+Set up a free consultation today by filling out our easy online contact form.